Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Improved Analyses of Sequential Halving

-Corollary~\ref{cor-3new} is in fact an equivalent result to Theorem~\ref{thm-main}, so proof of each implies the other.
-While Theorem~\ref{thm-main} takes a form that is easier to instantiate the bound for specific instances, Corollary~\ref{cor-3new} takes a form that is easier to prove.
-Thus, we choose to prove Corollary~\ref{cor-3new} directly, leaving the proof of Theorem~\ref{thm-main} as a consequence of Corollary~\ref{cor-3new}.
+Theorem~\ref{them:minmax} is an equivalent result to Theorem~\ref{them:otherEpsBound}, so the proof of one implies the other.
+While Theorem~\ref{them:otherEpsBound} takes a form that is easier to instantiate the bound for specific instances, Theorem~\ref{them:minmax} takes a form that is easier to prove.
+Thus, we choose to prove Theorem~\ref{them:minmax} directly, leaving the proof of Theorem~\ref{them:otherEpsBound} as a consequence of Theorem~\ref{them:minmax}.

 Let us first provide an intuitive explanation.
 Imagine one possible `typical' scenario where, in each stage, the set of surviving arms for the next stage happens to maintain the fraction of good arms as at least $m/n$.
 This means that, after $\Theta(\log_2 m)$ stages, we expect to have at least one good arm in the surviving arm set.
 The number of surviving arms at that time is around $n/m$.
 At this point, the rest of the procedure can be analyzed by the standard analysis of SH where the goal is to find the arm that is the best in the current surviving arm set.
 Thus, it remains to bound how likely it is to have the `typical' event above.
-That is, we like to bound the failure probability of this event at each stage as tightly as possible.
+That is, we would like to bound the failure probability of this event at each stage as tightly as possible.
 Bounding this failure probability is our key technical innovation (Proposition~\ref{prop-1}), which promotes the fast rate of the failure probability that improves as a function of the number of good arms.
-Another key technical step of the proof is a careful design of events that would lead to guaranteeing the suboptimality of the chosen arm in the last stage to be at most $\eps$, which requires splitting $\eps$ into smaller pieces to be distributed over the stages.
+Another key technical step of the proof is a careful design of events that would guarantee the chosen arm's suboptimality in the last stage to be at most $\eps$, which requires splitting $\eps$ into smaller pieces to be distributed over the stages.